 Do Induction Cooktops Scratch Easily?

-Most of the modern induction cooktops have their top surface made of tampered crystal glass or ceramic.
+Most of the modern induction cooktops have their top surface made of tempered crystal glass or ceramic.
 Though the best induction cooktops in India are less prone to scratches, there is always a chance.
-But, even if you don't be very careful of using the appliance, it can also get cracks.
+But, even if you don’t be very careful of using the appliance, it can also get cracks.

 Now, why does the induction cooktop gets scratches?